helloimalemur/mayday/plan/file_structure.md

 4. **Documentation**: Maintain documentation in each `README.md` to guide setup, usage, and development processes.

-By following this structure, you’ll have a clear separation of concerns between the client and backend, while also making it easy to manage and update shared components.
-If you have more specific requirements or additional components, you can adjust this structure accordingly.
+By following this structure, we’ll have a clear separation of concerns between the client and backend, while also making it easy to manage and update shared components.
+If we have more specific requirements or additional components, we can adjust this structure accordingly.